rdwrome/261sp24/03Variables+Operators/README.md

 - Principles of OOP
     - Encapsulation
   		- object: independent part of the program that manages itself (own rules and ways of doing things)
-      - objects are made up of values + variables
-      - objects are what Python manipulates
+      - (objects are what Python manipulates)
       - objects are reusable
-      - a specific realization of an object is a
+      - a specific realization of an object is an instance
   	- Inheritance
       - objects get their functions from classes
       - class: template, blueprint for creating objects